+A short, fourth observation complements these basic characteristics of development law.
+The content of development law across levels and organisations follows a similar mode and logic.
 Over the years, actors from different levels have learned from each other.
-Diffusion and cross-fertilization in particular between donor agencies have taken place, which has brought about a visible coherence in terms of instruments or procedures and has often been a copying innovations from the law of the World Bank.59

-3. Principles as frames of normative analysis and evaluation
+Diffusion and cross-fertilisation in particular between donor agencies have taken place, which has brought about a visible coherence in terms of instruments or procedures and has often been a copy of innovations from the law of the World Bank.59 p.
+49 C. Principles as Frames of Normative Analysis and Evaluation

 In the evaluation of development law, legal scholarship cannot pretend to be dealing with an apolitical, technical field of law.
-Context matters; power, dominance and hegemony in an epistemological as well as political or economic perspective are central.
+Context matters - power, dominance, and hegemony in an epistemological, as well as political or economic, perspective is central.
 But legal academics should also not give up on normative tools to analyse and evaluate the law.
 Law is not just instrumental but also provides a language of values and justice.
 It can provide standards to (legally) evaluate the law and this evaluation of the law can shift when new instruments and structures emerge.60

 One tool of legal scholarship to do that is to develop and use principles.
-Principles, such as precaution in environmental law or most-favored nation in trade law, serve three main functions: first, they highlight guiding notions of a field and thus help to systematize the legal material "around" these notions thereby helping to create a more transparent understanding of the field in general.
+Principles, such as precaution in environmental law or most-favoured nation in trade law, serve three main functions: first, they highlight guiding notions of a field and thus help to systematise the legal material 'around' these notions thereby helping to create a more transparent understanding of the field in general.
 Second, they provide internal (i.e. legal, not political or philosophical) yardsticks to evaluate norms in the field.
-Finally, they help rationalize collisions and conflicts between different values or interest that find their expression in these principles.61
+Finally, they help rationalise collisions and conflicts between different values or interest that find their expression in these principles.61